 - Invoice Processing (JP) – Japan

 In review or edit the settings for a particular country, select the country in the list and click Edit....
 The following settings will be displayed for the selected country:

 - Tax rates

 - Keywords and formats (required for detecting elements like IBAN, VATID, etc.)

-For more information about how fields are detected, see Detecting the main fields.
+For more information about detecting the main document fields, see Detecting the main fields.

 Note: Exported goods are typically exempt from VAT-exempt.
 A 0% tax rate for international invoices is already included in the settings for all countries, so you do not need to add it manually.